-- 5.04 Captions.
+- 5.03 No Third Party-Beneficiary. and Customer enter into this Agreement solely for the benefit of themselves and agree that nothing herein shall be construed to confer any right, privilege or benefit on any person or entity other than the parties hereto and their permitted assigns. - 5.04 Captions.
 The captions and headings appearing in this Agreement are inserted merely to facilitate reference and are not to be considered a part of this Agreement and in no way shall they affect the interpretation of any of the provisions of this Agreement. - 5.05 Modification.
 This Agreement may be modified only by an instrument signed by the duly authorized representatives of each of the parties. - 5.06 Waiver.
 Any waiver at any time by either party with respect to a default or other matter arising in connection with this Agreement shall not be deemed a waiver with respect to any subsequent default or matter. - 5.07 Approvals.
 All approvals and agreements by either party that are required or contemplated under this Agreement must be in writing unless other means are specifically permitted, and must be signed by the person authorized to give such approvals and make such agreements for that party.
-The persons authorized to give such approvals and make such agreements for the parties shall, until changed as hereinafter provided, be as follows: for Customer, the undersigned representative, and for \\\\\\\, the undersigned representative.
+The persons authorized to give such approvals and make such agreements for the parties shall, until changed as hereinafter provided, be as follows: for Customer, the undersigned representative, and for , the undersigned representative.
 Each party shall have the right from time to time and at any time to change the person authorized to give such approvals and make such agreements by giving at least five (5) days' written notice to the other party. - 5.08 Force Majeure.
 If either party is rendered unable by Force Majeure to carry out, in whole or in part, its obligations under this Agreement and such party gives the other written notice and full details of the event causing nonperformance within 10 business days of the event, including anticipated extent of such delay, then during the pendency of such Force Majeure but for no longer period, such party shall be excused from its obligations under this Agreement to the extent required, other than to make payments due, and shall not be liable for any loss or damage for delay or for nonperformance due to Force Majeure.
 For purposes of this Agreement, Force Majeure shall mean any event or act not reasonably within a party's control, including but not limited to, acts of God, strikes, lock-outs, or other industrial disturbances, acts of the public enemy, orders of any kind of the federal or state government, or any civil or military authority, insurrection, riots, epidemics, landslides, lightning, earthquakes, fires, hurricanes, storms, floods, washouts, droughts, arrests, restraint of government and people, civil disturbances, explosions, breakage or accidents to machinery, pipelines or canals.